 Your welcomers on the door need to be the kind of people who are genuinely interested in other humans.
 If they’re talking to each other and not making eye contact with the people who walk through the door, I’d dare to suggest they’re doing it wrong.

-Welcoming is the equivalent of triage at A&E. These are the people who are actively on the lookout for the newbies, for the shy, the nervous, the first-timers.
+Welcoming is the equivalent of triage at A&E. The welcomers should be the people who are actively on the lookout for the newbies, for the shy, the nervous, the first-timers.

 I visited one church on my own and two welcomers gave me bright smiles and asked my name.
 One lady in particular just ‘got it’.
 She asked if I wanted to be left alone or would I like to sit with someone, emphasising there was no pressure.
 When I said I didn’t mind either way, she then introduced me to her friend, who said cheerily, ‘hey, come sit by us’ and she immediately made me feel at ease.

 Within minutes, the awkwardness had subsided and I was free to take part, observe and figure out if this was the church for me.
 As it turned out, it wasn’t, but I certainly couldn’t fault the welcome.